johnbillion/fair-tools/README.md

 Usage: fair-tools <command> [options]

 Commands:
-  did create                   Create a new FAIR DID did service add              Add a service URL to a DID did service replace          Replace a service URL in a DID did service remove           Remove a service URL from a DID
+  did create                   Create a new DID did service add              Add a service URL to a DID did service replace          Replace a service URL in a DID did service remove           Remove a service URL from a DID